Project identifiers must be lowercase

 much Unix specific anyway so Perl will work fine.

-#2 Updated by Jean-Philippe Lang about 12 years ago
+#2 Updated by Jean-Philippe Lang over 12 years ago

 - What name would you propose for this attribute (any idea is